Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Null-controllability using the method of moments: control on density

-Thus, the set of spectrum $\sigma(A^*)$ satisfies the Hypothesis \ref{assump-han} except for the finite set $\{\widehat \lambda_n\}_{n=1}^{n_0}$.
-But this will not lead any problem to construct the moments equation (and to solve).
-Indeed, the finitely many eigenvalues can be treated in the following way.
+Thus, the set of spectrum $\sigma(A^*)$ satisfies the Hypothesis \ref{assump-han} in \Cref{Appendix-Han} except for the finite set $\{\lambda_0\}\cup\{\widehat \lambda_n\}_{n=1}^{n_0}$.
+But this will not lead any problem to construct and solve the associated moments equations.
+Let us go to the detail.